-Our attractive 295-acre campus is nestled in a tree-lined neighborhood and is home to nearly half of our nearly 9,500 undergraduates.
+Our attractive 295-acre campus is nestled in a tree-lined neighborhood and is home to about half of our nearly 9,500 undergraduates.
 Even first-time visitors to our inviting, walkable campus remark how TCU “feels like home.”

 Always Looking Forward

 Using thoughtful master planning going back decades, TCU has invested more than $1

 billion in new and renovated facilities over the past 20 years.
 Historic buildings